 Why not just use a communication device--that is operated by the alternate hand?

 We have found that communication devices operated by the left hand do not necessarily bring back speech.
-We believe this happens for 3 reasons: 1. the other pieces to our method are missing 2. the person actually becomes dependent on the device to speak for them
+They are a substitute for speech.
+We believe this happens for 3 reasons: 1. the whole STM method techniques are missing 2. the person actually becomes dependent on the device to speak for them

-and 3. the brain learns how to operate the device, but this activity doesn't route the signals to a place in the brain that will relearn how to speak.
-You can, however, use our Kit along with a communication device.
-The communication device does help to ease the frustration of not being able to communicate, but everyone we've talked to says it didn't help with speech.
+and 3. the brain learns how to operate the device, but this activity doesn't necessarily route the signals to a place in the brain that will relearn how to speak.
+You can, however, use our Kit along with a communication device as long as you add the sensory trigger method along with it.
+The communication device does help to ease the frustration of not being able to communicate, but everyone we've talked to says it didn't help much with speech.

 Do we have to have a computer to use this method?
 No--although the programs in really make it possible to follow the method and move up through progressive stages, STM can be done independently using just the hand and a person trained in the method and techniques--as long as speech practice is still a daily activity.
 STM training and one-on-one consulting for therapists and family members is available.
 Contact us for more information.